3HO

 3HO 1967

-It was a real tight fit, to say the least.
-The swimming pool in the back yard ended up being used for bathing, and several holes were dug with shovels to accommodate “nature’s call” on numerous days, since the waiting-line for the one and only bathroom was always a good wait.
-(Early on Hari Singh became aware of the presence of pot on the premises, so he advised all the visitors to dispose of any drugs while in the residence, especially with Yogiji as our special guest.
-Unfortunately, as a consequence, the only toilet got plugged due to a bag or bags of pot being flushed.)
+Yogiji's First of Several Visits To The Oakmont Lane House, Orlando So many people showed up from nowhere it seemed, it was a real tight fit to say the least.
+The swimming pool in the back yard at the Oakmont Lane house ended up being used for bathing, and several holes were dug with shovels to accommodate “nature’s call” on numerous days, since the waiting-line for the one and only bathroom was always a good wait.
+Early on, Hari Singh became aware of the presence of pot on the premises, so he advised all the guests to dispose of any drugs while at the residence, especially with Yogiji as our very special house guest.
+Unfortunately, as a consequence, the only commode got plugged due to a bag or bags of pot being flushed.
+Leisure Time with Yogi Bhajan Yogiji would sit on the couch and visit with anyone who was around, and stayed several days, since he did not have a regular schedule in those days.
+At night, Yogiji slept in the third bedroom, and his secretary, Premka, slept on the floor.
+That bedroom was selected, because it had it’s own air conditioner, and could be regulated separately from the rest of the house, so the guest’s comfort could be guaranteed.
+It was Sat Kartar’s, our son's bedroom, and during that time he slept on the floor or wherever he could find a spot in our bedroom, as did our daughter Ong Kar.
+The other 20 plus people slept wherever they could.
+Usually it was side by side throughout the entire house.
+Some also slept on the back porch or the pool deck.

-the back porch or the pool deck.
+Most of the folks enjoyed acid rock music, but we preferred the music of the Mantovani Strings with full orchestra.
+Most of our 33-1/3 stereo recordings were of this easy-listening genre.
+Yogiji indicated that he really enjoyed this type of music, so we placed a sign on the stereo indicating, “This stereo is to be operated by the Birds only,” which ensured that Yogiji's favored music would be played.
+Yogiji indicated several times that he really appreciated the gesture.
+(Hear more of the music Yogiji appreciated here.)
 On one occasion, a large boil had developed on Hari Kaur's forehead just prior to one of Yogiji's visits.
 When Yogiji saw the boil he advised Hari Kaur to slice an onion in half and to heat one half as hot as possible to the touch.
 He then applied the hot onion to the boil several times in succession and then popped the boil.
 Yogiji introduced us all to the idea of showering each day in cold water.
 He taught that a daily cold shower does wonders for the nervous system.
 See Ishnaan, The Science of Hydrotherapy.
 See Guruka Singh's video.
 See "Got the Blues?
 Try a Cold Shower."
 Yogiji also introduced Hari Kaur and those present to Ashiatsu or 'Back Walking' whereby the spine is realigned and a great deal of tension is released.
 The first time he applied this technique to Hari Kaur he registered shock at how much adjustment occurred.
 Hari Kaur has used this technique on receptive people ever since.
 It really feels great.
 See OnsiteFamilyHealthcare.com.
+Taste Treats with Yogi Bhajan On another occasion, Hari Singh introduced Yogiji to a special rice dish that he perfected as a young teenager.
+It's called Sopa Seca or just plain Sopa.
+It's made with 'tons' of garlic, and lots of onions and tomatoes.
+Yogiji could not get enough of this dish, and he requested, actually he ordered that Hari Singh prepare a batch of sopa whenever he visited Orlando.
+Yogiji in turn introduced everybody to things like his renowned Yogi Tea and beet and carrot cassarole.
+Then, there was avocado on toast with raw garlic, and some of his now famous spicy dishes, some almost too hot to handle.
+See SopaSeca.com.
+Yogi Bhajan Amidst The Orange Blossoms In 1970, during a Yogi Bhajan visit to Florida, a photographer by the name of Mikio Kuzumoto, a Kundalini Yoga student and active duty Major in the U.S. Air Force at the local airbase, took a series of exceptional photos of Yogiji in the courtyard of a church in Orlando.
+Yogiji had gone there to conduct a lecture and Kundalini Yoga class.
+The photos (see below) were taken before a background of blossoming orange trees on the church property.
+These photos are now in the possession of Sat Kartar Singh and Gurubachan Singh of Albuquerque, New Mexico.

+On another occasion, Hari Kaur was looking out of the kitchen window into the back yard and the pool deck.
+On the deck, were Yogi John and a young woman, Noreen, in full lotus, both naked, being photographed by Mikio.
+Wondering what Yogiji would think of this, Hari Kaur called for him to come see, and when he looked, he rolled his eyes, shook his head from side to side, shrugged his shoulders, and just walked away without a word.
 Yogiji's Unexpected Journey To Orlando Another time, Yogiji had traveled to the Miami area.
 He called Hari Singh to say that he had been provided a ticket to Miami, paid for by a student, Suzanna.
 He was invited to teach Kundalini Yoga and meditation classes in Miami.
 (In those days, whenever he received a paid fare, he would travel just about anywhere to teach classes.)
 So, according to Yogiji and Premka, his travel secretary, when he got to Miami, they were very surprised to have Suzanna make inappropriate advances.
 Yogiji told her he was interested only in teaching.
 Whereupon she insisted that he and Premka get out of her vehicle.
 She then sped away leaving them stranded at the side of the road.
 Yogiji and Premka hiked to a phone and called Hari Singh for assistance.
 Then, while Hari Singh was preparing to leave for Miami, Yogiji again called and said that he and Premka had just enough money between them for a bus ticket to Orlando, and would he please meet them at the Orlando bus station, whereupon Hari Singh met them at the bus station and brought the weary travelers back to the “Bird’s Nest” (Yogiji's words) for a few days of rest and relaxation.
+1970 Pop Festival

-The West Palm Beach Pop Festival Yogi Bhajan's visit to the Florida Bird’s Nest in November of 1969 involved attending the Pop Festival, November 28-30, in West Palm Beach.
+Yogi Bhajan's visit to the Florida Bird’s Nest in November of 1969 involved attending the Pop Festival, November 28-30, in West Palm Beach.
 Upon transporting Yogiji to the festival, the rains began, and it was a real gully-washer.
 Hari Kaur got out of the car with the children (3 and 5 years old at the time) and tried to follow the group into the festival.
 However, her sandals got sucked off by the 6 inches of mud (more like quicksand), so she gave it up and took the two soaking wet children back to the car where they all went to sleep waiting for the concert to finish.
 When Yogiji finished his presentation to the group of thousands of mostly young people we proceeded back to Orlando.
 "It was cold, it was raining...it was definitely a war zone...

 Ancient Technologies On occasion Yogiji could be seen rotating mala beads in his hand and we learned that this practice had a very practical as well as a deeply spiritual meaning that involved an ancient technology.